dzldebby/tableau-user-filter/README.md

     ```

 3. Find the resulting XML file at `testaccess.xml`
-4. Copy the generated XML and paste it back into your Tableau workbook file
+4. Copy the generated XML and paste it back into your Tableau workbook file, replacing the original user filter XML snippet

 ## File Formats 📄